PaoloMazzon/JamEngine/README.md

  - Drawing functions
     + Let the fill colour thing work with alpha values
     + Draw shapes
-    + Fonts (This implies that the font struct contains practical things only)
  - Hit-box
     + Circle-to-rectangle (Algorithm is written down just don't want to type it out)
  - Tile Maps